 Eligible placements include state and local prosecutors.

 Eligible placements include federal, state, and local public defenders.

 State/Local Government Externship

-Eligible placements include state or local government agencies and offices, such as city/county attorneys, attorneys general, and state legislators.
+Eligible placements include state or local government agencies and offices, such as city/county attorneys; attorneys general; executive or legislative agencies; and state legislators.
 Placements with prosecutors and public defenders are covered by their respective externships described above.

 U.S. Attorney Externship

 Eligible placements include the civil or criminal divisions of U.S. Attorney offices.